Hello Friends! We have exciting news! Our co-director, Aaron Kopp, has been named one of the Top 10 Filmmakers to watch in 2012 by The Independent.

 Aaron has been working freelance on other films, and those opportunities have taken him across the globe and given him many exciting experiences.
 Here’s a glimpse at the projects he’s been a part of since our last update.

-Right after the documentary filming of Liyana in Swaziland, Aaron flew directly to Pakistan where he continued working as co-producer and cameraman for Saving Face, a documentary about acid attacks in Pakistan by the amazing directors Daniel Junge and Sharmeen Obaid-Chinoy (recently named one of Time magazine’s 100 Most Influential People).
+Right after the documentary filming of Liyana in Swaziland, Aaron flew directly to Pakistan where he continued working as co-producer and cameraman for Saving Face, a documentary about acid attacks in Pakistan, directed by Daniel Junge and Sharmeen Obaid-Chinoy (recently named one of Time magazine’s 100 Most Influential People).

 Much of Aaron’s time in the last couple of years was dominated by his 3 trips to Pakistan and months of assistant editing work on Saving Face.
 He was honored that he got to attend the Academy Awards along with the team, and we were thrilled when Saving Face won the Oscar for Best Documentary Short!

 Always ready for the next adventure, just a few hours after the Vanity Fair Oscar party, Aaron flew to the remote island of Yap in Micronesia to work on another film.
 It was about as far as one can get from the red carpet in Hollywood (both literally and figuratively).
 Aaron found himself in a grass hut drinking from coconuts, spear-fishing octopus for dinner, and loving every minute of it!
 He is producer and director of photography for Julia Andersen’s My Island & Me, a documentary about the fragile Yapese culture at a crossroads of change in the face of major tourism development threatening to take over the island.

 Aaron also worked in Kenya and India as director of photography for Lori Joyce’s documentary, Arise, about women around the world making a difference in the environmental movement.